Jurong West MRT station

 Jurong West MRT station is a future elevated Mass Rapid Transit (MRT) station on the Jurong Region Line in Jurong West, Singapore.

 History

 On 9 May 2018, LTA announced that Jurong West station would be part of the proposed Jurong Region line (JRL).
-The station will be constructed as part of Phase 1, JRL (West), consisting of 10 stations between Choa Chu Kang, Boon Lay and Tawas, and is expected to be completed in 2027.
+The station will be constructed as part of Phase 1, JRL (West), consisting of 10 stations between Choa Chu Kang, Boon Lay and Tawas, and is expected to be completed in mid-2028.

 On 20 November 2019, Contract J105 for the design and construction of Jurong West Station and associated viaducts was awarded to China Railway 11 Bureau Group (Singapore Branch) at a sum of S$210.1 million.
-Construction starts in 2020, with completion in 2027.
+Construction starts in 2020, with completion in mid-2028.
 Contract J105 also includes the design and construction of Bahar Junction Station, and associated viaducts.

 Initially expected to open in 2026, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2027.
+Due to construction and testing delays, the completion date was further delayed to mid-2028.